swoldemi/amazon-ecr-image-immutability-check/README.md

 The problem: As of March 2020, [AWS Config](https://aws.amazon.com/config/) does not support any custom or native integrations with ECR: https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html

-The solution: Run a Serverless Application Repository app to automatically remediate and report on noncompliant ECR repositories for you!
+The solution: Run a Serverless Application Repository app to automatically remediate and report on incompliant ECR repositories for you!

 ## Usage
 Prerequisites: